FunkyE9th/Test/docs/BL654DongleLED.md

      dmesg
      ```

      Whenever the dongle goes into Bootloader Mode, it should enumerate as a USB device.
 When you do a dmesg, you should see something similar to the screenshot below.
-In this case, we have port ttyACM0; so we will use /dev/ttyACM0.
+In this case, we have port ttyACM0; so we will use /dev/ttyACM0 port for flashing.
 Your PC might have a different port.